district0x/district0x-error-handling/README.md

 ## Library dependencies

 ### [district-server-logging](https://github.com/district0x/district-server-logging)

-`error-handling` requires a configured `district-server-logging` module to function correctly.
+`error-handling` requires a configured `district-server-logging` and/or `district-ui-logging` modules to function correctly.
-Depending on where the code is run and how the logging is configured your errors will be reported to the browser, node.js console, filebeat consumed file, [sentry](https://sentry.io) etc.
+Depending on where the code is run and how the logging is configured your errors will be reported to the browser, node.js console, log file, [sentry](https://sentry.io) etc. <br>

-For possible configuration options please see [district-server-logging](https://github.com/district0x/district-server-logging). <br>
+For possible configuration options please see [district-server-logging](https://github.com/district0x/district-server-logging) and [district-ui-logging](https://github.com/district0x/district-ui-logging).